laurynrepp/LaurynRepp/International.md

 ## International Experience:
-### Though I was unable to travel abroad due to lacrosse, I still had multiple international experiences at DU and beyond.
+#### Though I was unable to travel abroad due to lacrosse, I still had multiple international experiences at DU and beyond.
+I hope to gain more international experience by traveling post graduation.
 ### - My Granny is an immigrant from Scotland
 ### - Multiple teammates from Canada
 ### - Took International Marketing to fulfill my international credit.